 Once the insurance company writes off the vehicle, a VIC marker is placed against the DVLA record.
 Even if you bought VIC marked vehicles, you can’t get the logbook until the car has passed a VIC.
 Hence for buying a used car, you should check the car is written off before or if the vehicle is marked.

 Car write-off check from us costs you £9.95, which is the cheapest check.
-Along with the important checks, you can find the highlights of serious issues if the vehicle has any.
+Along with the important checks, you can find the highlights of serious issues for any bike, van, car, truck etc.

 ABI updated the write-off categories in October 2017, where they changed Category C and Category D with Category S and Category N, respectively.